Quotes On Karma By Buddha | Actions Speak for Themselves

 “You can’t think of more than one thing at once.”

 When we are thinking about Spiritual Values, we can’t have bad thoughts like anger or greed.
-The law of focus is one of the important law from the quotes on karma by buddha.
+The law of focus is one of the important law from buddha quotes on karma.

 9. The Law Of Giving